B59-CloudDevOps/Expense-App/002-mysql.md

 MySQL is an opensource sequel database to store data inside a structured table.

 ```
- Where to chose sequest or no-sequel database depends on the type of data, application and the useCase.
+ Where to chose sequesl or no-sequel database depends on the type of data, application and the useCase.
 It's purely developer driven.
  Version of the MySQL to be installed is also an input from the developer.
 ```